 - Whole wheat flour – I used whole wheat flour for this recipe.
 I haven’t tried it with other flours yet, so I can’t vouch for how they will turn out.
 But I would expect normal all-purpose, 1:1 gluten-free flour, or oat flour to all work well.
 If you try another flour, please let me know how it works in the comments!

-- Protein powder – I used PEScience Snickerdoodle.
+- Protein powder – I used PEScience Snickerdoodle (code Laurenfitfoodie to save!)
 A vanilla or peanut butter flavor would also work here.
 If you want to use another brand, just make sure it is also a whey + casein blend that bakes well.
 Not all protein powders respond the same.
-For all PEScience products, you can use my affiliate code Laurenfitfoodie to save 10% off your purchase.

 - Unsweetened applesauce – You can use mashed banana or pumpkin as substitutes.

-- Sugar-free pancake syrup – Any sticky syrup like agave, honey, maple syrup will also work.
+- Pancake syrup – Sugar-free or regular maple syrup.
+Any sticky syrup like agave or honey will also work.

 - Egg